ngless-toolkit/ngless/docs/contents/Visualization.rst

 Visualize Runs
 -----------------
-All past executions of NGLess can be consulted, and are organized in a drop down list fashion.
+All prior executions of NGLess can be consulted, and are organized in a drop down list fashion.

 .. image:: ../images/listScripts.png